bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/scientific_method.md

 # 11. Generalization

-The scientific method is one example of a broader class:
+The scientific method is one member of a broader class:

 \[
 \boxed{